Tips and tricks Best practice guides, FAQ & more

 Is your team fed up with manually testing the same processes and staying in a never-ending testing loop, holding up the development process?
 You are not alone.

-Businesses are still manually testing what can be automated, and it is affecting their performance.
+Businesses are still manually testing what can be automated with test automation, and it is affecting their performance.

 So what can you do to speed up the testing process?

 We’ll dive into the solutions in this article and outline the basic steps to consider before starting your automation journey.

 This article is for you if you have never automated, if you have tried in the past, or if you want an effective solution to getting your automation project up and running quickly (without having to code).

 While it may seem obvious, many automation projects fall flat because of vaguely set requirements from the start.

 Faster testing, saving time, or “doing better” are not a clear objectives.

 The more specific the objective, the better, and the more likely the performance of the objective will be fairly evaluated.

 Setting a firm line between automation objectives and testing objectives will also help along the way.